jayinai/nail-machine-learning/README.md

 ***A good model will usually have near-zero bias***.
 That said, a low prediction bias does not prove that your model is good.
 A really terrible model could have a zero prediction bias.
 For example, a model that just predicts the mean value for all examples would be a bad model, despite having zero bias.

 So our goal is not to minimize the prediction bias.
 We still need to minimize the loss function with respect to a specific metric we chose; examining the prediction bias is a sanity check.

+### <ins> Backpropagation?

+Backpropagation is the most common training algorithm for neural networks.
+Intuitively, what it does is to compute the gradient of the loss function with respect to each weight, one layer at a time, and propagate backward error layer by layer.

+All popular deep learning frameworks (such as TensorFlow or PyTorch) handle backpropagation automatically so you don't have to, but it's still a good idea to understand what it does under the hood or even implement it on a small neuron network to really help the concept sink in.

+If visuals help you better understand a concept, take a look at this [backpropagation algorithm visual explanation](https://developers-dot-devsite-v2-prod.appspot.com/machine-learning/crash-course/backprop-scroll).

+In practice, there are also a number of ways for backpropagation to go wrong.
+For example, ***gradients can vanish*** (when you take the product of many small terms), ***explode*** (when you multiple big terms), or you might even have ***dead units***.

+Common curves include add activation function such as ReLU (for vanishing gradients), and lower the learning rate.